clairey-zx81/json-model/TUTO.md

 }
 ```

-## JSON Model for a Person
+## A Person Model

-A possible model simplistic model declaration for this data structure,
+A possible simplistic model declaration for this data structure,
 in file `Person-0.model.json`, is:

 ```json